Designer Interviews: Ayten Gasson of Ayten Gasson Lingerie

 If you’ve been a reader since March, the lingerie at the top of the page probably looks a little familiar to you.
 This gorgeous, vintage-inspired, rose silk teddy was last seen in the article 10 Lingerie Sets You Need This Season, and the fact that I haven’t been able to forget it is exactly why I invited Ayten Gasson to the The Lingerie Addict for a Designer Interview.

-In our interview, Ayten talks about why became a lingerie designer, the motivation behind starting her new eco-friendly range, some of the challenges of being in an independent designer in a competitive, global industry.
+In our interview, Ayten talks about why she became a lingerie designer, the motivation behind starting her new eco-friendly range, some of the challenges of being in an independent designer in a competitive, global industry.

 1) What did you do before you became a lingerie designer, and what made you want to design lingerie?

 I studied fashion at Central Saint Martin’s in London, and had hoped I’d secure a job in the industry once graduating.
-Once the realisation hit me that most of the trade, especially textiles, had moved aboard I decided to try and start up my own brand.
+Once the realisation hit me that most of the trade, especially textiles, had moved abroad I decided to try and start up my own brand.
 I had grown up around designers and makers, my mother and aunt both being successful in their field.

 I knew the importance of the UK fashion industry from an early age and was disheartened to find so many of the factories I’d known as a child had closed down as people sourced cheaper alternatives and cheaper labour.
-I was also passionate about lingerie, and worked in a well known lingerie chain for 6 years while studying, so knew my thongs from my girdles!
+I was also passionate about lingerie, and worked in a well-known lingerie chain for six years while studying, so knew my thongs from my girdles!
 I decided a lingerie label would link together my two passions and would be the perfect platform to showcase all the beautiful trims that are, and were, made in the UK.

 2) You recently began a new ethical range (pictured above).
 What prompted your expansion into that area?